ubesluttsom/graduate-case-2025/project/web/README.md

 VITE_AUTH_CLIENT_ID=<client-id>
 ```

 The client-id is the id of the Azure AD app registration.
 See [Azure AD app registration](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationMenuBlade/~/Overview/appId/40d44444-0d3e-4876-a8fd-16fa8014f2bf) for more information.
-And ask one of the developers for the client-id.

 ### Authentication hooks